dsdanielpark/translang/README.md

 # translang
 Translation Service Module for other projects.
+Refer to the [hf-transllm](https://github.com/dsdanielpark/hf-transllm) Project for Reference.

 # Install
 ```